Free resourceEvidence based

 Things people often ask

 The course is in development now.
-Join the waitlist to be notified first and to access early bird pricing — which will be lower than the launch price.
-Waitlist members also get a free guide included when they join.
+Join the waitlist to be notified first and access early bird pricing — which will be lower than the launch price.

-Yes — all resources work brilliantly for students learning outside of a traditional school setting.
+All resources work brilliantly for students learning outside of traditional school settings.
 We also have a sister platform, Homegrown Minds, built specifically for families choosing alternative education pathways.

 The A* was always in you.

-Start with the free career quiz — 2 minutes, and you will know exactly where to begin.
+Start with the free quiz — 2 minutes and you will know exactly where to begin.